kinode-dao/kinode/README.md

 # https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 # If you want to skip this step, run cargo build with the environment variable SKIP_BUILD_FRONTEND=true

-# Build the runtime, along with a number of "distro" Wasm modules.
+# Build the "distro" Wasm modules.
+# Then, build the runtime.
+# The compiled packages will be at `kinode/target/packages.zip`.
-# The compiled binary will be at `kinode/target/debug/kinode`
+# The compiled binary will be at `kinode/target/debug/kinode`.
-# OPTIONAL: --release flag (slower build; faster runtime; binary at `kinode/target/release/kinode`)
+# OPTIONAL: --release flag (slower build; faster runtime; binary at `kinode/target/release/kinode`).

+cargo run -p build_packages
-cargo +nightly build -p kinode
+cargo build -p kinode
 ```

 ## Security Status